The Evil Eye: Meaning, History, and Where to Buy an Authentic One While Traveling

 Greece: The Mati

-In Greece, the evil eye is called mati (μάτι), and belief in it remains strong across generations.
-The Greek tradition holds that the evil eye can be cast not just by enemies but by anyone whose admiration carries a tinge of envy — making it a social force that touches all relationships.
-Symptoms of the evil eye in Greek folk medicine include headaches, yawning, and a general malaise that passes when the curse is lifted through a ritual called xematiasma, typically performed by an older woman who whispers a prayer while making the sign of the cross.
+In Greece, people call the evil eye mati (μάτι), and this belief remains strong across generations.
+The Greek tradition holds that enemies are not the only ones who can cast the evil eye.
+Anyone whose admiration carries a tinge of envy can do so — making it a social force touching all relationships.
+Greek folk medicine links the evil eye with headaches, yawning, and general malaise.
+An older woman lifts the curse through a ritual called xematiasma, whispering a prayer while making the sign of the cross.

 Blue-and-white evil eye jewelry is sold throughout Greece, but the most atmospheric place to shop for it is Athens’ Monastiraki district, where vendors line the flea market with handmade talismans, antique beads, and artisan jewelry.
 Explore Athens and beyond on a Greece tour or Greek Isles cruise.